zeta-chain/zetachain-improvement-proposals/zip9.md

 keyshare and get rid of the old ones.
 It would be advantageous to re-share the collective "secret" into a new set of keyshared (of course doing so in distributed way without any single point in time where the secret is in one party's hand).
-Reshare maintains the same secret key and therefore the same public key and address on external chains, reducing risks in potential migrations which is necessary for a new keygen.
+Reshare maintains the same collective secret key and therefore the same public key and address on external chains, reducing risks in potential migrations which is necessary for a new keygen.